eucardano/operations-framework/README.md

 Thus we are documenting our workload and milestones here.

 ### Fireside chat / EU Town Hall slides
 We host regular Fireside Chats / Town Halls every second Thursday.
+Feel invited to join as a speaker, too 👉[Learn more](https://github.com/eucardano/brandassets/blob/main/templates/yt-description-socials.md)
 While we record those events and publish the videos on YouTube, we will also add a copy of the slides we prepared for the presentation here for you to look over and as a quick reference.

 ### Software or scripts
 We may write simple scripts to automate tasks.
 In case those may be useful to somebody else, we